TIPALTI SERVICES AGREEMENT

 This Tipalti Services Agreement, including any Schedules, Order Forms, and any other applicable agreements located at www.tipalti.com/legal forms the agreement (“Agreement”) between Tipalti and its customer (“Customer”) and governs Customer’s use of the Tipalti Services.
 Tipalti may amend this Agreement at any time by posting a revised version on the Tipalti website.
 The revised version will be effective at the time Tipalti posts it.
 In addition, if the revised version includes a Substantial Change, Tipalti will provide Customer with 30 calendar days’ prior notice of the Substantial Change.
 All capitalized terms are defined herein.
 The parties hereby agree as follows:

 This Agreement governs Customer’s use of and access to all Services made available by Tipalti.
-Depending on the Tipalti entity who is providing the Services, additional terms located in a Schedule will also apply.
+Depending on the Tipalti entity who is providing the Services, and the type of Services provided, additional terms located in a Schedule will also apply.